Home > News and Events > News Highlights > 2019

 April: SYF 2019 Youth Station Project - Songwriting mentoring Programme

 One of our very own SJI Rock-A Cause bands started their first mentorship session on 3 April under the Singapore Youth Festival: The Youth Station Project organised by MOE.
 The students are Isaiah Khoo Jia Le (TG602) - guitar, vocals; Auric Seah Hong Rui (TG602) - keyboard; Nicholas Sim Yung Ern (TG606) - drums; Natalie Tan Hui Qi (TG607) - guitar, vocals.

 April: A Celebration of Arts at Mutien Fest

-It was a celebration of arts at the Mutien Fest on 27 April.
-Seven Performing Arts groups - SJI Military Band, Guitar Ensemble, Vocal Ensemble, Drama Club, Vocapella CAS, Drama CAS and Rock-A-Cause CAS showcased their artistic talents and passion for the arts at the 2-hour concert, after months of intense preparation for the SYF.
+It was a celebration of the Arts at the Mutien Fest on 27 April.
+Seven Performing Arts groups - SJI Military Band, Guitar Ensemble, Vocal Ensemble, Drama Club, Vocapella CAS, Drama CAS and Rock-A-Cause CAS showcased their artistic talents and passion for the Arts at the 2-hour concert, after months of intense preparation for the Singapore Youth Festival (SYF).